Topics

 Each programme will have their own specific deadlines.
 We would advise groups to review the guidance notes and deadline dates through our website.

-Please note that while some funds will be open throughout the year there may be deadlines for assessing applications.
+Please note that while some programmes will be open throughout the year there may be deadlines in terms of meeting panel dates.
 In general, we would ask that applications are submitted at least one month prior to the next panel.

 If it is not clear on the guidance notes as to when the next panel date is for rolling programmes, please contact our Grants team.

-Please visit and review the guidance for particular funds for specific grant levels.
+Please visit our website and review the guidance for particular funds for grant levels for specific programmes.

-The majority of our funding will require the following supporting documentation:
+The majority of our funding programmes require the following supporting documentation:

 Please note that some of our programmes may require additional documentation such as quotations, while others, such as our Micro Grant Programme, may not require a governing document or other items of supporting documentation.
 Please check the guidance notes for all programmes.